 There can be no assurance that cash on hand, cash generated from the BARDA contract and other operations, cash generated from asset sales or financings, and other available funds will be sufficient to satisfy the PharmAthene liability, which represents a liability of \$93.7 million as of September 30, 2016.
 The PharmAthene liability, combined with the uncertainty attendant to the impact of the Rights Offering and Term Loan, raise substantial doubt about the Company's ability to continue as a going concern.
 On October 21, 2016, the Company commenced the Rights Offering for \$35.3 million of gross proceeds.
 As stated in the prospectus for the Rights Offering, completion of the Rights Offering is conditioned upon the closing of a debt financing such as the Term Loan and, in turn, closing of both the Rights Offering and the Term Loan is conditioned on the Company having sufficient cash (after the consummation of the Rights Offering and Term Loan) to fully pay the PharmAthene claim and, in the case of the Term Loan, having at least \$15 million of cash and equivalents subsequent to the full payment of the PharmAthene claim.
-There can be no assurance that the Company will be able to finalize either the aforementioned Rights Offering or Term Loan, on satisfactory terms or at all.
-In addition, there can be no assurance that the Company will be able to satisfy the PharmAthene claim with, or without, the use of the Rights Offering or Term Loan (other than through the cancellation of all of the currently outstanding shares of the Company and the granting of new shares to PharmAthene, representing all of the equity of the Company, as provided for under the Plan).
+There can be no assurance that the Company will be able to satisfy the PharmAthene claim with, or without, the use of the Rights Offering or Term Loan (other than through the cancellation of all of the currently outstanding shares of the Company and the granting of new shares to PharmAthene, representing all of the equity of the Company, as provided for under the Plan).